isomerpages/nlb-biblioasia/_oct-2021/ancient-gold-in-southeast-asia.md

 #### **Using Gold**

 One theory explaining why gold became so popular in Southeast Asia is that gold ornaments and other gold trade objects were likely carried or worn by visiting traders, and “visually communicated special status”.
-These material goods would have assisted regional elites in forging alliances such as via marriages and ritual gifting when the items were exchanged.[^34]
+These material goods would have assisted regional elites in forging alliances by exchanging the items during marriages and ritual gifting, for example.[^34]

 Gold ornaments were part of early long-distance trade networks and the gold artefacts found at the stone sarcophagus burial site of Pangkung Paruk on Bali (2nd to 4th century CE) seems to support this.
 The site yielded gold-glass beads typically found at Western Indian Ocean sites as well as gold ornaments which were tested and found to be similar to those discovered at Giong Ca Vo in Vietnam and Khlong Thom in Thailand.[^35]